thchr/Woodpile.jl/README.md

-# Woodpile
+# Woodpile.jl

-Tools to generate arbitrary woodpile-like structures with space group symmetry.
+Julia package to generate arbitrary woodpile-like structures with space group symmetry.

 The functionality is provided via `symmetrize` (see `help> symmetrize`), which "symmetrizes" (i.e., adds symmetrically related) `Cylinder` objects over a set of symmetry operations, retaining cylinders that are inequivalent and inside the unit cell.